 Chris Johns: Freedom nowadays means the right of jerks to be jerks

-Our politicians could level with us on the Covid-19 crisis but for various reasons they chose not to
+Our politicians could level with us on the Covid crisis, but for various reasons they chose not to

-In this binary world of Donald Trump and Boris Johnson, everything is political - so the economics become irrelevant.
+In this binary world of Donald Trump and Boris Johnson, everything is political so the economics becomes irrelevant

 No politician is able to speak the truth, at least the whole truth.
 The speech that I suspect one or two of them would like to make goes something as follows: